 This third scenario was make or break for the Germans.
 They have eight campaign games to gain a victory.
 This was about to be campaign game five, which meant if they don't win this one they would have to win every subsequent scenario to achieve victory.
 Losing didn't mean victory was impossible, but it would certainly make it a tall order.
 With that in mind I planned to try and do as much damage as I could to this next German platoon.
 This was the last time I intended to use my original platoon, so I felt I could take some casualties in the process without the risk of carrying those losses into the following games (although that cavalier attitude to the men's lives might not boost their opinion of me).

-The Germans had five free moves of their patrol markers, but at the end of the phase our Jump Off Point placement varied very little from the previous playing.
+The Germans had five free moves with their patrol markers, but at the end of the phase our Jump Off Point placement varied very little from the previous playing.

 |The roadblock prevents vehicle access into Ranville.|